Getting started with Vue DataManager in Vue 2

 Connection to a data source

-The Syncfusion DataManager serves as a gateway for both local and remote data sources, utilizing query to interact with the data.
+The Syncfusion® DataManager serves as a gateway for both local and remote data sources, utilizing query to interact with the data.

 Binding to JSON data

-Binding to a local data source involves connecting your application directly to a dataset stored within the application itself.
+Binding to a local data source involves connecting an application directly to a dataset stored within the application itself.
 This method is useful for small-scale applications where data does not need to be fetched from external sources.

 1. Create a [src/datasource.js] file and use the following dataset to provide JSON data: